 The best way to avoid this problem is to run a specialized Liquids Cycle that releases the chamber pressure slowly instead of all at once.
 This gives the liquids time to cool down, so it isn’t at its boiling point when the pressure is released.
 All Consolidated autoclaves are equipped with a Liquids Cycle.

 Burned sugars are another common way for loads to be damaged by an autoclave.
 Much like liquids have a boiling point, sugars have a caramelization point.
 The best way to avoid this issue is to simultaneously increase the length of a sterilization cycle and decrease the temperature.
-For laboratories that handle extremely sensitive goods, Consolidated Sterilizer Systems offers a Low Temperature Cycle.
+For laboratories that handle extremely sensitive goods, Consolidated Sterilizer Systems offers a Low-Temperature Cycle.

 3. Goods are not sterilized.

 Improperly sterilized goods can lead to contamination, growth in the media, or a failed Biological Indicator.
 The reasons a sterilizer may not sterilize the load are many: improper loading (e.g. covering the drain port, overpacking), steam dryness, component failure, insufficient steam, wrong cycle type, user error, etc. The best way to ensure proper sterilization is to validate the unit using a biological indicator (BI).
 In order to validate an autoclave, simply place the BI into a typical load.
-When the load is complete, take out the packet and put it in a special broth and incubate to see if there’s any growth.
+When the load is complete, take out the packet, put it in a special broth, and incubate it to see if there’s any growth.
 If there is no growth, it’s safe to assume that your load is validated to that cycle recipe and sterilization should occur.
-Please note: This paragraph is a very short over-simplification of the processes around validation and cycle development.
+Please note: This paragraph is a very short oversimplification of the processes around validation and cycle development.

 4. The load is wet after the sterilization cycle has ended — even with drying time.